Good stuff

 The i division's airy, new-materials openness, as seen in the i3 and iX, doesn't show up here.
 The i4's cabin is pretty much what we expect from a BMW sports saloon.
 Well, five-door hatch actually (there’s a big and useful boot out back).

 However, this is a new display system.
 It’s a pair of curved screens joined under a single glass sheet, bracketed proud of the dash itself.
 The screen system itself works well, and you can configure it with multiple options.
 There's also an iDrive controller wheel.
 But most of BMW's other shortcut buttons have been banished.
 So there's no longer one for the driver aids, and that's a right pain.
-In fact the whole thing is borderline baffling (how many times have we said this with the latest cars?), too many functions, anti-intuitive, tries to do too much for you and mostly fails.
+In fact the whole thing is borderline baffling (how many times have we said this with the latest cars?): too many functions, anti-intuitive, tries to do too much for you and mostly fails.

-Loads.
-We've seen battery versions of the regular cars – Mini, X3, 7 Series and now this, which looks like a 4 Series.
-There are EV versions of the 3, 5 and X5 in the works.
-But there are also the specialist all-in EVs, although that’s now only the iX since the i3's demise last summer.
+There are also the specialist, all-in EVs, although that’s now only the iX since the i3's demise.
 From 2025 there will be a new batch of EVs called the Neue Klasse, with long range thanks to their batteries being built into the structure, and heavy reliance on recycled metals.

 Still, traditionalists can take heart: the company is also developing another new generation of combustion engines for intro the same year.